conigliovenice/16-step-random-shooter-sequencer-array.pd/README.md

 # 16-steps-random-shooter-sequencer-array.pd
-stores 16 random number into an array
+stores 16 random numbers into an array